 Review of Children’s Rights in Canada

-The official report, due in July, is expected by the end of September.
-Canada will submit its 5th/6th report on how the rights of children are implemented in Canada.
+The official report, due in July, is now several months late.
+This will be Canada’s 5th/6th report on how the rights of children are implemented in Canada.
 Many recommendations from the last review in 2012 have not been addressed.

-The CCRC is monitoring progress and proposing further action to implement the previous recommendations before the next report.
+The CCRC is monitoring progress and proposing further action to implement previous recommendations.
 At the same time CCRC members and supporters are gathering information to present during the next review.

 If you have information and analysis that relates to children’s rights in Canada, the CCRC is interested in hearing from you.
 To share information you have, or get further information about CCRC plans for the 2018 Review, send a message to firstname.lastname@example.org.